-Appropriate action is taken in a timely manner to safeguard and promote children's welfare.

-All staff are aware of their statutory responsibilities with respect to safeguarding.

-We will protect our pupils and staff by recognising signs and symptoms of pupils suffering harm or likely to suffer harm at the earliest possible moment to prevent concerns from escalating.
-Staff are properly trained in recognising and reporting safeguarding issues.

-We will create a culture of vigilance by maintaining a 'child-centred' approach and always acting in the best interests of the child.

-We will ensure that pupils recognise when they are at risk and know how to get help when they need it.
+- Appropriate action is taken in a timely manner to safeguard and promote children's welfare. - All staff are aware of their statutory responsibilities with respect to safeguarding. - We will protect our pupils and staff by recognising signs and symptoms of pupils suffering harm or likely to suffer harm at the earliest possible moment to prevent concerns from escalating.
+Staff are properly trained in recognising and reporting safeguarding issues. - We will create a culture of vigilance by maintaining a 'child-centred' approach and always acting in the best interests of the child. - We will ensure our culture enables pupils to speak out and share concerns. - We will ensure that pupils recognise when they are at risk and know how to get help when they need it.